jstritch/easy-git-annex/README.md

 for tasks common to many applications.

 Callbacks for stdout and stderr are available to show progress of time-consuming commands.
-Environment variables may also be specified.
+Environment variables can also be specified.

 ## Installation

 Git must be installed and verified to run from the command line.

-If you want to use git-annex, install git-annex and verify it runs from the command line.
+If you want to use git-annex, [download](https://downloads.kitenet.net/), install, and verify it runs from the command line.

-Current versions of git-annex are available from the [developer](https://downloads.kitenet.net/).
+Installation of easy-git-annex can be performed with the command

+`npm install easy-git-annex`

-GitHub repositories can use the jstritch/setup-git-annex action to install git-annex in your workflows.
+GitHub repositories can use the jstritch/setup-git-annex action to install git-annex in workflows.
 Workflows using jstritch/setup-git-annex can test git-annex applications on Linux, macOS, and Windows.

-Installation of easy-git-annex may be performed with the command

-`npm install easy-git-annex`

 ## Usage